mukesh-2096/Ecommerce-Follow-Along/README.md

 Frontend: Created a function to retrieve and display products dynamically.
 Component: Utilized the Card component to present each product.

+---

 # Milestone 13: Edit Product Functionality

 ## Learning Goals 🎯
 - Write an endpoint to update existing data in MongoDB.
 - Autofill forms with previous data for editing.

+---

+# Milestone 14: Delete Product Functionality

+## Learning Goals 🎯
+- Write an endpoint to update existing data in MongoDB.
+- Deletes the product from the page